 Note: You’ll need to go beyond the written bids and ask some detailed questions.
 The extra effort is worth it.
 It isn’t just your flower beds at stake here.
 It’s your company’s reputation.

-9 Keys To Accurately Comparing Commercial Landscaping Bids
+9 Keys To Accurately Comparing Commercial Landscape Maintenance Bids

-Comparing commercial landscape maintenance bids can be overwhelming.
+Comparing commercial landscape and grounds maintenance bids can be overwhelming.
 Experts advise zeroing in on more than a few important details:

 Who Best Understands The Scope Of The Project?